 How can I take care of my smile at home?

-All adults should brush twice per day and floss daily, but there are a handful of other measures you can take to achieve great dental health:
+All adults should brush twice per day and floss daily, but there are a handful of other measures you can take to achieve optimal dental health:

 Is a Smile Makeover right for me?